sdsc/octave-roll/README.md

 % rocks run roll octave | bash
 ```

-In addition to the software itself, the roll installs individual environment
+In addition to the software itself, the roll installs octave environment
-module files for each tool in:
+module files in:

 ```shell
 /opt/modulefiles/applications